 INTRODUCTION

-The 14th Senior Officials’ Meeting (SOM-14) is convened Hfollowing the last SOM-13 held in the same venue which was held from 29-30 November 2017.
-The SOM-14 shall be followed by the 7th Ministerial Meeting (MM-7) on 14th December 2018 and thus is hoped to finalize critical matters to be endorsed at MM-7.
+The 14th Senior Officials Meeting (SOM14) of the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF) was convened at the Dusit Thani Hotel in Manila, Philippines from 12-13 December 2018..

 The meeting was chaired by the Chair of the Committee of Senior Officials, H.E.
-Atty Jonas R. Leones, the Undersecretary for Policy, Planning and International Affairs of the Department of Environment and Natural Resources.
+Atty Jonas R. Leones, the Undersecretary for Policy, Planning and International Affairs of the Department of Environment and Natural Resources of the Republic of Philippines.
+The Chair was assisted by co-chairs from the CTI-CFF Member States delegation.

-The objectives of the SOM-14 meeting includes the following:
+The objectives of the SOM-14 meeting included the following:

 Acknowledge and accept Regional Secretariat’s 2018 Progress Report;